istio/community/ROLES.md

 ### Responsibilities and privileges

-* Manage the Istio GitHub repo, including granting membership, controlling repo read/write permissions, and team membership

-* Manage the Istio Slack workspace

-* Manage the Istio Google group forums
+* Manage a variety of infrastructure support for the Istio project as described in [ADMINS-FOR-ISTIO](./ADMINS-FOR-ISTIO.md)

-* Manage the Google Search Console settings for istio.io
+* Although admins may have the authority to override any policy and cut corners, we expect admins to generally abide by the overall rules of the project.
+For example, unless strictly necessary, admins should not approve and/or commit PRs they aren't entitled to if they were not admins.

-## Vendor
+## Release manager

-Vendors contribute extensions to the Istio project in the form of new adapters, translated documentation, interesting examples, etc.
+Individual responsible for a particular release of the product.
+This person takes ownership of the release processes and knocks down obstacles in order to drive to a successful timely general availability of the release.

 ### Requirements

-* <a href="#sponsor">Sponsored</a> by a member
+* Appointed by the <a href="./TECH-OVERSIGHT-COMMITTEE.md">technical oversight committee</a>

 ### Responsibilities and privileges

-* Each vendor receives access to a subdirectory in the contrib repo, and each directory has got a distinct OWNERS file granting approver permissions to the vendor.
+* Get a release out the door.

+* Admin privilege over the GitHub repos.

+## Oncall

+Istio maintains an oncall rotation.
+Individuals whose turn it is to be on-call are responsible for handling a number of support functions in the project to ensure day-to-day operstions are running smoothly.

+Please see the [Oncall Playbook](https://github.com/istio/istio/wiki/Oncall%20Playbook) for all the details.

 ## Sponsor

-A sponsor is a member that wishes to vouch for another user to become a member.
+A sponsor is a member that wishes to vouch for another user to support a user being assigned a specific role.

 ### Requirements

-* Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
+* Sponsors must have close interactions with the user - e.g. code/design/proposal review, coordinating on issues, etc.

-* Sponsors must be reviewers or approvers in at least 1 OWNERS file (in any repo in the Istio GitHub organization).

-* Sponsors are responsible for assessing whether a new potential member behaves in accordance to our <a href="./CONTRIBUTING.md">contribution guidelines</a>.
+* Sponsors are responsible for assessing whether a new potential user behaves in accordance to our <a href="./CONTRIBUTING.md">contribution guidelines</a>.